YashasAB/notebook445/yab2_LabNotebook.md

-# 4th October 2021 - Coming up with tolerance analysis
+# 2nd October 2021 - Recognizing what we can do

 Mainly focused on tolerance analysis for the voltage out.